briatte/dsr/exercise-05/README.md

 __This is a _graded_ exercise__, to be completed within your group, and within your group _only_ --- do not communicate between groups.
 All other school regulations regarding student ethics and plagiarism obviously apply.

-All answers are to be provided directly in the 'answers' script.
-The code should produce the results reported in the 'Answers' section at the top of the script.

-Some further important coding requirements:
+You will need to do two things to answer this exercise:

+1. __Go to the groups spreadsheet on Google Drive, and look at the 'Exercise 5' tab.__ Your group has been assigned a specific country to work with: make a note of it.
+Then, use that sheet to report the answers to the questions below.

+2. In parallel, you will also need to __email me an R script that produces the answers that you reported in the document above.__ Some important coding requirements to consider follow:

-- It must run (execute) properly.
+    - Your code must run (execute) properly.
-- It should be __as simple and legible__ as possible.
+    - Your code should be __as simple and legible__ as possible.
-- Consequently, it should use __as few packages__ as possible.
+    - Consequently, your code should use __as few packages__ as possible.
     - Concision (coding/writing that is __short__ and __clear__) is _very much_ valued.
     - Comment lines should _not_ go over 80 characters per line.
     - Include the code to load packages, but _not_ the code to install them.

-- There will be grades assigned to all requirements above.
+    There will be grades assigned to all requirements above.

+    Further instructions on how to submit your R script by email appear at the end of this document.

 ## Scenario